Audit

 By default, Gatekeeper will audit all resources in the cluster.
 This operation can take some time depending on the number of resources.

-If all of your constraints match against specific kinds (e.g. "match only pods"), then you can speed up audit runs by setting --audit-match-kind-only=true
+If all of your constraints match against specific kinds (e.g. "match only pods"), then you can speed up audit runs by setting --audit-match-kind-only=true flag.
+This will only check resources of the kinds specified in all constraints defined in the cluster.

-For example, defining this constraint will only audit Pod
+For example, defining this constraint will only audit Pod kind:

 apiVersion: constraints.gatekeeper.sh/v1beta1